Multicell experiments for marginal treatment effect estimation of digital ads: Calibrated simulations

 In presenting these simulations, we do not claim to provide an exhaustive demonstration of our method's performance.
 Given the single-cell nature of the Facebook experiment, there are infinitely many parameters that we \textit{could} have chosen.
 Since we lack a real-world experiment, we are limited in our ability to determine the most ``reasonable'' true DGP and therefore cannot truly assess the quality of our approximations, which are conditional on our assumed DGPs.
-Another shortcoming of these simulations is that the Facebook experiment on which we base the simulations allowed users to receive multiple ad exposures, whereas our model assumes treatment is binary.
+Another shortcoming is that the Facebook experiment on which these simulations are based allowed users to receive multiple ad exposures, whereas our model assumes treatment is binary.
 If exposures beyond the first have significant effects, the exclusion restriction in our model fails to hold.
-We discuss implications and overview a solution in Section \ref{sec:implem:multi}.
+We discuss implications and overview a solution in Section \ref{sec:implem:multi} with details in Appendix C.

-\subsection{Data and Simulation Approach}
+\subsection{Data and simulation approach}

 Our simulation exercise is based on one of the 15 large-scale online advertising experiments (or ``studies'') at Facebook used in \cite{gordon_zettelmeyer_2019}, to which we direct the reader for more details on the experiments and underlying data.